pablo-lopez-martinez/Functional-programming/README.md

 ## Contents

-In this repository, you will find the following elements:\n Practices from 1-12: These set of folders contain multiple exercises for understanding the fundamentals of Ocaml from basic sintax to list handling and more complex algorithms.
+In this repository, you will find the following elements:

+Practices from 1-12: These set of folders contain multiple exercises for understanding the fundamentals of Ocaml from basic sintax to list handling and more complex algorithms.

 ## Instructions